Hiking in Tasmania: Mount Field National Park and Cradle Mountain

 The Cradle Mountains are a paradise for hikers.
 Short, easy, and long, challenging walks.
 It has an information centre, a shuttle bus, a caravan park, cabins, villas, hotels, and taverns, a Wildlife Centre (Tasmania Devils), and helicopter flights.
 Tasmania, Australia

 It’s a paradise for hikers, photographers, and nature lovers alike.
-We’ve visited Cradle Mountain many times, enjoying both easy and challenging hikes, while spotting wombats, quolls, and pademelons.
-There is an excellent tourist center, a shuttle bus through the park, a variety of accommodations, a campground, and taverns.
-In addition, there is a wildlife center where you can see Tasmanian devils, as well as helicopter flights.
+We went there many times.
+Enjoyed both easy and challenging hikes.
+We loved the wildlife, spotting wombats, quolls, and pademelons.
+There is an excellent tourist center with a great shuttle bus through the park and helicopter flights over the area.
+A variety of accommodations, a campground, a wilderness village and cabins.
+There are restaurants and taverns where we had drinks after a long hike.
+In addition, there is a wildlife center where you can see Tasmanian devils.

 A great walk is the Cradle Valley boardwalk, which runs from the Ranger Station to Ronny Creek.
 It is 11 km long and takes 3–4 hours.
 You can do it in parts.
 The shuttle bus stops at Snake Hill and Ronney Creek.